Empowering Black Excellence in Corporate Governance

 Through their mutual ties to Santa Clara University, a Jesuit university located in the heart of Silicon Valley, California, they first became colleagues, then close friends.
 They found that they shared a passion for fostering a more just, humane, and sustainable world, as well as an abiding belief that collective action is essential to effect social justice.

-They knew from their own networks and connections that the lack of Black board representation isn’t due to a lack of qualified Black professionals.
-There are plenty of Black professionals with the education, credentials, and skills needed to hold leadership positions in corporate boardrooms and executive suites.
+They recognized that the underrepresentation of Black leaders on boards was not due to a lack of qualified professionals.
+Many talented individuals from all backgrounds have the education, credentials, and skills needed for leadership roles in corporate boardrooms and executive suites.

-Dennis had experience building SCU’s Women’s Corporate Board Readiness (WCBR) program, launched in 2019, designed to increase the number of women holding corporate board seats.
-In early 2020, he and Thane began exploring the idea of a similar program at SCU to increase the number of Black leaders holding corporate board seats.
-When George Floyd was murdered on May 25, 2020, they resolved to turn their ideas about the BCBR into reality, leveraging the same principles as WCBR.
+Dennis had experience building SCU’s Women’s Corporate Board Readiness (WCBR) program, launched in 2019, to increase the representation of women in corporate board roles.
+In early 2020, he and Thane began exploring a similar program at SCU to support more diverse leaders in securing board positions.
+After the murder of George Floyd on May 25, 2020, they committed to turning the BCBR program into a reality, guided by the principles that had made WCBR successful.

-Thane and Dennis began by reaching out to Black leaders in their professional and personal networks to learn directly from the community that the BCBR program would ultimately impact.
+Thane and Dennis began by reaching out to leaders in their professional and personal networks to learn directly from the community that the BCBR program would ultimately serve.

 Thane’s network drew from his extensive experience in Silicon Valley and included mentors from Miller Center for Social Entrepreneurship, Stanford business school classmates, venture capital and private equity firm partners, and executive recruiters.
 Dennis looked to both his personal and professional networks—which, due to the fact that he was raised in a predominantly Black community, comprised a large number of Black professionals—as well as champions within SCU, including the WCBR network.